-(k) Exposure to interest rate risk
+(ii) Exposure to interest rate risk

-Changes to interest rates can directly and indirectly impact investment returns.
 The Fund is exposed to the risk that the fair value or future cash flows of its financial instruments will fluctuate as a result of changes in market interest rates.
-The interest rate swap, denominated in Australian dollars, has been entered into to achieve an appropriate mix of fixed and floating rate exposure in line with the Fund's interest rate risk management strategy.
-The swap has a fixed rate of 3.67% (2013: 3.27%) and a notional contract amount of \$5,021,435 (2013: \$6,078,251).
+Interest rate swaps are entered into to achieve an appropriate mix of fixed and floating rate exposure in line with the Fund's interest rate risk management strategy.
+The swap has a fixed rate of 2.025% (2015: 3.570%) and a notional contract amount of \$3,395,000 (2015: \$6,083,000).